ThomasBalaban/paladen-sg/readme.md

-# PA Lottery Style Guide
+# Style Guide

-This repo contains the styleguide and pattern library for palottery.com.
+This repo contains the styleguide and pattern library for neiborly.
 We are using KSS to generate the style guide when updates are made.
 For more on using KSS, check out [KSS-node](https://github.com/kss-node/kss-node) on GitHub.